Customer in Washington State sues Chipotle amid E. coli outbreak

-(Reuters) - A customer has sued Chipotle Mexican Grill Inc , saying that she was infected with E. coli as a result of a meal at the casual chain restaurant, which has closed 43 restaurants in Washington and Oregon amid a food poisoning outbreak.
+Nov 3 (Reuters) - A customer has sued Chipotle Mexican Grill Inc, saying that she was infected with E. coli as a result of a meal at the casual chain restaurant, which has closed 43 restaurants in Washington and Oregon amid a food poisoning outbreak.

 The lawsuit, filed in federal court in Washington state on Monday, cites at least 22 confirmed cases of E. coli in Washington and Oregon linked to the Chipotle outbreak and said the number is expected to rise.
 The outbreak is Chipotle’s third food-safety incident this year.